Stuart Forster visits Lahemaa National Park in Estonia.

 “If family members who were not living in the village wanted to visit they had to send an invitation for a certain period.
-With that paper their children went to the militia office and got a special permit which was checked at Tallinn bus terminal.
-Without that you couldn’t buy a ticket for the bus.
+With that paper, their children went to the militia office and got a special permit which was checked at the Tallinn bus terminal.
+Without that, you couldn’t buy a ticket for the bus.

 “I had to carry my passport with me every day.
 You never knew when you’d meet Soviet border guards who could ask for this permission.
 Those of us who lived all year in the border area had a special number in our passports, so we could travel in the territory of the national park, which was a border area.”

 Anne’s initial role involved speaking to people in the national park’s villages, collecting information and old photos of buildings, to aid preservation.
 She travelled by bicycle along forest tracks, building extensive knowledge of the region.

 “Lahemaa has changed a lot,” says Anne.
 “Not so much nature but the villages; I miss very much those old people with whom I lived together and when I travel in these villages I think about them.
 The villages have become more beautiful.
 Houses have been repaired and painted.
 During the Soviet time, it was very difficult to buy a good colour for houses.
 But there is also pressure to build new summer cottages, especially in coastal villages and sometimes those don’t fit here.”